App Store Conversion Rate

 - ‘Browse’ traffic: this conversion rate involves users that were exposed to an app listing from different featuring placements (editorial collections or Today’s tab etc), top category charts or top overall apps and top overall games and then installing either straight from the top/category charts or featuring placement or by going into the full product page

-Conversion rate however must be put into context.
+App conversion rate however must be put into context.
 As an app grows and expands its audience, the number of impressions is significantly going to grow too.
-And though the number of installs will also grow, there’ll be a lower conversion rate.
+And though the number of app installs will also grow, there’ll be a lower conversion rate.
 This is due to the fact that an app is receiving impressions from a much wider audience which has less intent to install the app.
-So an app may still be experiencing growth albeit with a lower conversion rate.
+So an app may still be experiencing growth albeit with a lower app install conversion rate.

 App Store Conversion Rate and ASO